 - Relax at Upcott Farm.
 Hidden in a quiet valley with only sheep to disturb the peace, it really is the perfect place to unwind: sit in the courtyard garden with a good book, explore the kitchen garden and let kids run wild in the meadow

 - Plantlife / flora

 - Shopping / markets

-This is a great place for a family holiday; our Editor Liz came with her 2-year-old daughter and loved it.
-Ben and Sarah live on-site with their 2 daughters, and they naturally considered families' needs when designing the cottages.
+This is a great place for a family holiday.
+Ben and Sarah live on-site with their two daughters, and they naturally considered families' needs when designing the cottages.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)